-- Diebold Nixdorf obtained a court ruling recommending an exclusion order that would, if adopted by the full ITC, bar the vast majority of their deposit automation-enabled ATMs and at least one cash dispensing machine from being imported into the United States.
+- Diebold Nixdorf obtained a court ruling, adopted by the full ITC, finding that the vast majority of Nautilus Hyosung’s deposit automation-enabled ATMs and cash dispensing machines infringe Diebold patents, and prohibiting Nautilus Hyosung from importing those devices into the United States.

-- The only way Nautilus Hyosung can avoid infringing the magnetic ink patent is to rely on optical reading functionality that decreases check reading accuracy and substantially increases the risk of fraud.
+- The only way Nautilus Hyosung can avoid infringing the magnetic ink patent while continuing to offer 4-way MICR reading is to rely on optical reading functionality, which decreases check reading accuracy and substantially increases the risk of fraud.

 - Our company has built a strong patent portfolio, investing hundreds of millions of dollars in research and development, and has been granted numerous patents to protect that investment.